 Speed is definitely a big factor in website performance but a great user experience to a key factor.
 You want to keep your site running lean and mean.
-When it’s time to optimize your WordPress site there are some apps and plugins that come in handy to make the job easier.
+When it’s time to optimize your WordPress site,, some apps and plugins come in handy to make the job easier.

-I’m sharing my favorites tools that I have in my virtual toolbox.
+I’m sharing my favorite tools that I have in my virtual toolbox.
 Some of these links are affiliate links, and I may make a few shekels from them, but that’s not why I’m sharing them with you.
-Most of the resources offer free versions or trial runs so you can make sure they fit the bill of your needs.
+Most of the resources offer free versions, or trial runs, so you can make sure they fit the bill of your needs.

 Let’s start getting your website into shape.